tesujiro/CodeReading/sslb.md

   - invoked by: Server coroutine
   - description: invoke one when accept one rpc request

-- RunFrontendServer
+- FrontendServer
   - source: lb/server.go#Run
   - invoked by: main coroutine
   - description: invoke ones for each frontend configurations

 - HeartCheck
-  - lb/backend.go#HeartCheck
+  - source: lb/backend.go#HeartCheck
-  - invoked by: RunFrontendServer coroutine
+  - invoked by: FrontendServer coroutine
   - description: invoke ones for each backend configurations of the frontend

 - worker in pool
-  - lb/worker.go#
+  - source: lb/worker.go#Run
-  - invoked by: RunFrontendServer coroutine
+  - invoked by: FrontendServer coroutine
   - description: invoke one when one http request for FrontendServer arrives

 - websocket frontend & websocket backend
-  - lb/request.go#
+  - source: lb/request.go#copyBidir
-  - invoked by: RunFrontendServer coroutine
+  - invoked by: FrontendServer coroutine
   - description: HijackWebSocket

 # What is basic roll